William James (CNHC registered)

 In addition, I have trained as a clinical mindfulness teacher, enabling me to facilitate on 8-week courses such as Mindfulness-based Cognitive Therapy, (a NICE-approved intervention for relapse & recurrence of depression).
 My personal mindfulness & compassion practice also informs my work as a therapist.

-Most recently, in 2015, I became a Human Social Functioning practitioner, qualified in the use of the Heimler Scale of Social Functioning, and the application of HSF skills and techniques in therapy.
+I am also a Human Social Functioning practitioner, qualified in the use of the Heimler Scale of Social Functioning, and the application of HSF skills and techniques in therapy.

 Areas of hypnotherapy I deal with